-- The purpose of the Project Plan Presentation is to convince everyone that your team has scoped your project, understands the functional, design and technical specifications, and that your team has a crafted plan to develop, debug and deliver your project to your client on time (Wednesday, December 7) and on budget (\$0). - The time limit for your presentation is 15 minutes, which will be strictly enforced.
-Practice your presentation to ensure that you will finish within the allotted time. - Each team will share and "drive" the slide deck for their own team.
-Practice this using Microsoft Teams. - We will meet in "split-hands" meetings.
-Luke's teams will meet in STEM 1130, Griffin's teams will meet in Anthony 1279, and Tommy's teams will meet in Engineering 1345. - All team members are required to dress business casual on the day of their presentation.
-Business casual does not include sneakers, tennis shoes, hats, coats, hoodies, t-shirts or shirts that are not tucked into pants.
-Google "what is business casual." - Although the presentations will be scheduled over the course of three meetings, all teams must be prepared to present on the first day scheduled, Thursday, September 22. - The presentation schedule will be posted on our Weekly Schedule page in the evening of Wednesday, September 21.
+- The purpose of the Project Plan Presentation is to convince everyone that your team has scoped your project, understands the functional, design and technical specifications, and that your team has a crafted plan to develop, debug and deliver your project to your client on time (Wednesday, April 26) and on budget (\$0). - The time limit for your presentation is 15 minutes, which will be strictly enforced.
+Practice your presentation to ensure that you will finish within the allotted time. - Each team will present using their own laptop.
+You will be provided with a wireless presenter.
+Ask your TM for adapters to connect the laptop that you will be using to the audio/visual equipment in your presentation room.
+Test in advance in the room in which you will presenting with the laptop you will be using. - We will meet in "split-hands" meetings.
+Luke's teams will meet in STEM 3202, Griffin's teams will meet in STEM 2202, and Tommy's teams will meet in Anthony 1281. - All team members of the presenting teams are required to dress business casual on the day of their presentation.
+Business casual does not include sneakers, tennis shoes, hats, coats, hoodies, jeans, t-shirts or shirts that are not tucked into pants.
+Google "what is business casual." - Although the presentations will be scheduled over the course of three meetings, all teams must be prepared to present on the first day scheduled, Tuesday, January 31. - The presentation schedule will be posted on our Weekly Schedule page in the evening of Monday, January 30.